 What makes Mastrant-M better rope for tower guys than pure Dyneema rope made for maritime use?
 This question needs more answers:

 There are several types of Dyneema.
 Also, there are other producers (and brands) of HMPE ropes (the chemical principle of Dyneema).
-In Mastrant-M we use special version of HMPE fibers – Dyneema DM20.
+In Mastrant-M we use a special version of HMPE fibers – Dyneema DM20.
 The biggest advantage is that it does not creep.
-Even though this material is much more expensive that older types of Dyneema or other HMPE fibers, the stability is very important for guying so in 2013 we switched to DM20 and Mastrant-M was born.
+Even though this material is much more expensive than older types of Dyneema or other HMPE fibers, stability is very important for guying so in 2013 we switched to DM20, and Mastrant-M was born.

-For guying there are usually important also mechanical features.
-Using two (or three in diameters 6 mm and up) layers of materials in the rope significantly increase mechanical durability.
+For buying, there are usually important also mechanical features.
+Using two (or three in diameters 6 mm and up) layers of materials in the rope significantly increases mechanical durability.
 Also, pure HMPE rope is “slippery” (on touch).

 If you are considering pure standard HMPE rope (Dyneema SK75, SK79, SK99, Nexsteel, ...), consider also our HMPE ropes D-F3.
-With these ropes you would need from time to time re-tighten the tensioners.
+With these ropes, you would need from time to time to re-tighten the tensioners.

 What is the expected lifetime of Mastrant ropes?
-Like steel ropes producers we recommend replacing them after 5 years of use.
-However, we have experience with flawless 13-year-old installations.
+Like steel ropes producers, we recommend replacing them after 5 years of use.
+However, we have experience with flawless 15-year-old installations.

 What elongation (stretch) percentage means?
-The elongation in our data sheets is relative change of the length measured between “pre-tension” (10% of breaking strength) and “working tension” (30% of breaking strength).
+The elongation in our datasheets is a relative change of the length measured between “pre-tension” (10% of breaking strength) and “working tension” (30% of breaking strength).

 In 2019 we have developed replacement for “thick” ropes Mastrant-P. The line of diameters 6-8-10-12-14 will be replaced by new ropes Mastrant-Q with complex cores (Polyester and Polypropylene fibers) in diameters 6-8-11-14.
 These new ropes belongs to CLASSIC class and are even less expensive than Mastrant-P. Details.